tiepdotme/lisacharlotterost.github.io/_posts/2014-06-18-Tension-and-Balance-in-Graphic-Design.md

 The composition of everything twodimensional like illustrations, photographies and magazine spreads has been a skill I wanted to groove for at least the past eight years.
 It is still one of my biggest interests in visual communications.

 What is the challenge?
-Well, if you have an axis with the two poles »tension« and »harmony«, you want your composition right in the middle (if you paint, maybe a little bit more to »tension«, in magazine design maybe a little bit more to »harmony«.)
+Well, if you have toan axis with the two poles »tension« and »harmony«, you want your composition right in the middle (if you paint, maybe a little bit more to »tension«, in magazine design maybe a little bit more to »harmony«.)
 To achieve this, I personally use some principles from which I will list a collection here:
 <br>

 **Principles for Composition**